 So overall whilst it’s not a scam I believe it’s more geared towards making its creator wealthy at your expense rather than actually being set out to help you to make money like it claims it is.

-Instead if you truly want to stand the best chance of finding success with affiliate marketing I would suggest you stop looking for shortcuts or tricks & simply join a proven program like Wealthy Affiliate.
+Instead, if you truly want to stand the best chance of finding success with affiliate marketing I would suggest you stop looking for shortcuts or tricks & simply join a proven program like Commission Academy.

 But whatever you decide to do I just sincerely hope that my review of The Income Formula here has given you a good insight into what you can expect from the program & I hope it’s helped you to save your cash.